b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 the contingency table should contain zeros in some cells.

-Below you may find a list of functions that I found useful (you may check them in [the docs](https://docs.julialang.org/en/v1/).
-Of course you don't have to use any of them).
+Below you may find a list of functions that I found useful (you may check them in [the docs](https://docs.julialang.org/en/v1/)).
+Of course you don't have to use any of them.
 The functions are sorted alphabetically.

 - `Dfs.insertcols!` ([DataFrames docs](https://dataframes.juliadata.org/stable/))
 - `collect`